 By Drew Neisser

-Do you have two dos and one don’t for your fellow CMOs?
+Do you have two dos and a don’t for new CMOs out there?

 Absolutely.
 First, do the research.
 It could be as simple as a survey with an open-ended question, something to base your initial actions on.
 Next, follow up later with a bigger, more intensive research project.
 The lifecycle of CMO is less than four years and everybody’s in a rush, so you need to move quickly, but you need to start with some quick research, but make sure to follow it up.
 The don’t?
 Don’t skip it.